George Candea

 Service

-George Candea heads the Dependable Systems Lab, where he focuses on practical ways of achieving reliability and security in complex software systems.
-His work's main focus is on real-world large-scale systems, with millions of lines of code and hundreds of threads, written by hundreds of programmers—going from a small program to a large system introduces fundamental challenges that cannot be addressed with the techniques that work at small scale.
-In the past, George was also CTO and then Chief Scientist of Aster Data (now Teradata Aster), a Silicon Valley-based data analytics company he co-founded in 2005.
-Prior to that, George held positions at Oracle, Microsoft Research, and IBM Research.
-He is the recipient of an ERC StG award (2011) and the M.I.T.
+George Candea heads the Dependable Systems Lab, where he conducts research on the fundamentals and practice of achieving and predictable reliability and performance in complex software systems.
+His main focus is on real-world large-scale systems, because going from a small program to a large system introduces fundamental challenges that cannot be addressed with the techniques that work at small scale.
+In the recent past, George was also CEO and then Chief Scientist of Cyberhaven, a cybersecurity company that he co-founded with his former doctoral students in 2016.
+Previously, George was CTO and later Chief Scientist of Aster Data Systems (now Teradata Vantage), a big-data company he co-founded in 2005 with two Stanford colleagues.
+Prior to that, he held positions at Oracle, Microsoft Research, and IBM Research.
+George is a recipient of the first Eurosys Jochen Liedtke Young Researcher Award (2014), an ERC StG award (2011), and the M.I.T.
 TR35 Young Innovators award (2005).
-He received his PhD in computer science from Stanford University in 2005 and his B.S.
+He received his PhD (2005) in computer science from Stanford and his B.S.
 (1997) and M.Eng.
-(1998) in electrical engineering and computer science from the Massachusetts Institute of Technology.
+(1998) in electrical engineering and computer science from MIT.

 Miscellaneous